 Application Deadlines for High School Seniors:

-*The Honors College will begin awarding scholarships as early as December 5, 2020.
-We strongly encourage early applications for admissions to the Honors College.
+*The Honors College will begin awarding scholarships to qualified high school seniors as early as December 5, 2021.
+Early inquiries are strongly encouraged.

 Application Deadline for first-time Transfer and Continuing TSU students:

-IF TECHNICAL DIFFICULTIES ARISE, PLEASE EMAIL HONORSDEAN@TSU.EDU OR CALL THE THOMAS F. FREEMAN HONORS COLLEGE AT 713-313-6725.
+PLEASE DIRECT ALL INQUIRIES TO THE THOMAS F. FREEMAN HONORS COLLEGE AT HONORSDEAN@TSU.EDU OR CALL 713-313-6725.